furkancobanbp/expenses/README.md

 ## Data Storage

-All transaction data is stored in `finance_data.json` in the application directory.
-The format is a JSON array with individual transaction objects.
+All transaction data is stored in `finance_data.json` and goals data is stored in `financial_goals.json` in the application directory.

 ## Customization